cacjs/cac/README.md

 cli.parse()
 ```

-To allow an option whose value is `false`, you need to manually speicfy a negated option:
+To allow an option whose value is `false`, you need to manually specify a negated option:

 ```js
 cli